chengao982/GP4/README.md

 - SciPy
 - Pandas
 - NetworkX
-- gurobipy (a license might be need to work)
+- gurobipy (a license might be needed)

 ## Description
 The source code includes the following files: